bbriggs/blog/content/post/continuously-deploy-your-hugo-site.md

 {{< tweet 1192585307767619584 >}}

+Based on our short conversation in the replies to this tweet, I decided to write something about how _I_ have solved a similar problem for this blog.

 This post will explain how to build and continuously deploy and serve Hugo using ansible and a VPS.
 It's a simple and (mostly) lightweight process that's definitley not bulletproof, but holds up well, is unattended, stable, and more than sufficient for your personal blog.

 ## Infrastructure setup